awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-getting-started.md

 **Note**
  If you close the console, you can finish the setup process by adding administrators and users\.
 For more information, see [Adding or removing portal administrators](administer-portals.md#portal-change-admins)\.
 If you don't want to keep this portal, delete it so it doesn't use resources\.
 For more information, see [Deleting a portal](administer-portals.md#portal-delete-portal)\.

+The **Status** column can be one of the following values\.
++ **CREATING** ‐ AWS IoT SiteWise is processing your request to create the portal\.
+This process can take several minutes to complete\.
++ **UPDATING** ‐ AWS IoT SiteWise is processing your request to update the portal\.
+This process can take several minutes to complete\.
++ **PENDING** ‐ AWS IoT SiteWise is waiting for the DNS record propagation to finish\.
+This process can take several minutes to complete\.
+You can delete the portal while the status is **PENDING**\.
++ **DELETING** ‐ AWS IoT SiteWise is processing your request to delete the portal\.
+This process can take several minutes to complete\.
++ **ACTIVE** ‐ When the portal becomes active, your portal users can access it\.
++ **FAILED** ‐ AWS IoT SiteWise couldn't process your request to create, update, or delete the portal\.
+If you enabled AWS IoT SiteWise to send logs to CloudWatch Logs, you can use these logs to troubleshoot issues\.
+For more information, see [ Monitoring AWS IoT SiteWise with CloudWatch Logs](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/monitor-cloudwatch-logs.html)\.

 A message appears when your portal is created\.

 ![\[An example successful portal creation message.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/sitewise-create-portal-success-console.png)